-- VDCs wise data analysis, categorization, and prioritisation for action at districts level
+- VDCs wise data analysis, categorization, and prioritization for action at districts level

 - Use of immunization monitoring chart

-- Review of Immunization Program at different level and feedback
+- Review of Immunization Program at a different level and feedback

 1.5.5 Conduct districts level Micro-planning

-1.5.6 Strengthen and expand integrated surveillance of VPDs built on AFP Surveillance (AFP, Measles, Neonatal Tetanus and Japanese encephalitis) and initiation of study of disease burden of other vaccine preventable diseases like Hib and Rubella.
+1.5.6 Strengthen and expand integrated surveillance of VPDs built on AFP Surveillance (AFP, Measles, Neonatal Tetanus and Japanese encephalitis) and initiation of the study of the disease burden of other vaccine-preventable diseases like Hib and Rubella.

 1.5.7 Control outbreak of VPDs through appropriate interventions;

-1.5.8 Increase and promote public awareness and demand through social mobilisation for immunisation services and IEC/BCC interventions.
+1.5.8 Increase and promote public awareness and demand through social mobilization for immunization services and IEC/BCC interventions.